open-orchestra/open-orchestra-docs/en/developer_guide/custom_fixtures_load.rst

 Specific usage
 ~~~~~~~~~~~~~~

-The previous solution allows you to load only the fixtures needed to login on the Back Office.
+The previous solution allows you to load only the fixtures needed to get logged on the Back Office.

 If you want to load only some fixtures specific to your project, the ``orchestra:mongo:fixtures:load``
 can also be used.